Fair Beam Allocations through Reconfigurable Intelligent Surfaces: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{econfigurable} intelligent surfaces (RIS) has recently demonstrated its profound potential in reconfiguring wireless propagation environments~\cite{wu2019towards,basar2019wireless,di2020smart}.
-What distinguishes this technique from other competitive technologies is its capacity to provide opportunities for passive relays.
-Specifically, the RIS comprises a multitude of cost-effective, well-designed electromagnetic units, each capable of independently manipulating the characteristics of incident electromagnetic waves, including phase, amplitude, and polarization.
-Moreover, RISs dispense with transmit and receive radio frequency (RF) chains and reflect ambient signals only passively, which require low hardware and are devoid of noise introduction.
+\IEEEPARstart{R}{econfigurable} intelligent surfaces (RISs) have recently demonstrated profound potential in reconfiguring wireless propagation environments~\cite{wu2019towards,basar2019wireless,di2020smart}.
+What distinguishes this technique from other competitive technologies is its capability to provide passive relays through flexible beamforming functions.
+RISs consist of cost-effective, well-designed electromagnetic units, each capable of independently manipulating the characteristics of incident electromagnetic (EM) waves, including phase, amplitude, and polarization.
+Such configurations enable the redistribution of incident waves, allowing for the realization of flexible reflective radiation patterns, a key feature of RIS applications.

-Due to the great potential of RIS, its performance has been recently studied in the literature under different wireless systems, such as multi-antenna and/or multi-user communication~\cite{di2020hybrid,chen2023channel}, physical-layer security~\cite{yang2020secrecy,cui2019secure}, orthogonal frequency division multiplexing-based communication~\cite{lin2020adaptive,yang2020intelligent}, unmanned aerial vehicle communication and networks ~\cite{li2020reconfigurable,mu2021intelligent}, and mobile edge computing~\cite{bai2020latency,mao2022reconfigurable}, etc.
+Extensive investigations have been conducted on the performance of RISs across various wireless systems, highlighting their effectiveness in redistributing EM waves.
+These systems encompass diverse scenarios, including but not limited multi-antenna and/or multi-user communication~\cite{di2020hybrid,chen2023channel}, physical-layer security~\cite{yang2020secrecy,cui2019secure}, orthogonal frequency division multiplexing-based communication~\cite{lin2020adaptive,yang2020intelligent}, unmanned aerial vehicle communication and networks~\cite{li2020reconfigurable,mu2021intelligent}, simultaneous wireless information and power transfer systems~\cite{pan2020intelligent,wu2020joint}, and mobile edge computing~\cite{bai2020latency,mao2022reconfigurable}, among others.